 Guilin © Jakub Halun

-The hills are believed to have been formed in tectonic shifts millions of years ago, these limestone sediments thrust up from the sea to form the unusual hills, caves and stone forests which are so characteristic of Guilin.
+The hills are believed to have been formed in tectonic shifts millions of years ago.
+Limestone sediments thrust up from the sea to form the unusual hills, caves and stone forests that characterise the city.

 As Guilin is a tourist-oriented city, all the necessary amenities for travellers are available, including comprehensive public transport, plenty of restaurants, and lots of souvenir shops.
 The city is popular with Chinese tourists as well, in part because of the clean air, but also because the scenery is so splendid.